Did you know that 59% of CFOs in 2018 said analysis and decision-making are the biggest areas that need technology investment?

 - Consider Device Size

-Many business executives are accessing their business intelligence dashboards on a desktop computer while they are in the office and on their mobile phones while on the go.
+Many business executives are accessing their real-time dashboards on a desktop computer while they are in the office and on their mobile phones while on the go.
 Because of the limited size of handheld devices, it’s important to pare down the information included on your dashboard so that only the most vital insights are displayed.
 Consider creating a specific mobile version of your dashboard to ensure that your data is optimized to display at a smaller size.

 - Allow for Customization

-Different users will have different needs in accessing the business intelligence dashboard.
+Different users will have different needs in accessing the business intelligence professional dashboard.
 Rather than displaying all the information at once, consider including a filter at the top of the dashboard for users to select what data sets they want to view.

 - Allow for More Exploration

 The primary purpose of the business intelligence dashboard is to provide users with a high-level view of the business.
-But many users will want to focus on a particular piece of information, and the dashboard should be designed to allow them to click, tap, or swipe to reveal more details.
+But many users will want to focus on a particular piece of information, and the dashboard system design should be designed to allow them to click, tap, or swipe to reveal more details.

 - Use Icons to Increase Understanding